vseryakov/alpinejs-app/README.md

 ### The Motivation

-The rationale behind `alpinejs-app` is the preference to maintain a clear separation between HTML and JavaScript logic.
+- The first rationale behind `alpinejs-app` is the preference to maintain a clear separation between HTML and JavaScript logic.
 This separation keeps presentation distinct from logic, a methodology introduced a long time ago.
 With Alpine.js, we now get efficient two-way data bindings and reactivity using even less code.

+- The second rationale is to have some kind of central registry of HTML templates and Javascript classes and use it to register components.

+The registry is just 2 global Javascript objects, `templates` and `components`.

+How the registry is delivered to the browser depends on bundling or application, for example:

-This structure also offers flexible bundling options: bundle everything into a single file by converting HTML files to strings, keep HTML templates in JSON files to load separately, or maintain HTML files on the server to load individually or else ...
+- bundle everything into a single file by converting HTML files to strings: `templates.basename="HTML code here..."`
+- keep HTML templates in JSON files to load separately via fetch on demand
+- maintain HTML files on the server to load individually on demand similar to `htmx`

 ### Key Features